awolcat/alx-low_level_programming/0x0E_structures_typedef/README.md

-Structures and typedef (and preprocessor)
+This project folder includes tasks for ALX project on structures and typedef and preprocessor